AdguardTeam/LegalDocs/adguard-mail.com/eula.html.md

 (C) Engaging in the transmission of unsolicited advertising, “spam” emails, or other deceptive practices, including misrepresenting yourself as another person or entity.

+(D) Using the application, including aliases or temporary email addresses, to violate applicable law, third-party rights, or the terms, policies, or restrictions of third-party services, including, without limitation, creating or managing multiple accounts where such conduct is prohibited or circumventing safeguards imposed by such services.

 4.9.
 Only persons 18 years of age or older may use AdGuard Mail.
 You are not allowed to use AdGuard Mail if you are a minor, if you have been or are prohibited to access AdGuard Mail, or if your Account has been suspended or deleted due to any reason.

 4.10.
 You may not use another person’s email address or misrepresent yourself as another person when signing up to create your Account or when logging in to use AdGuard Mail.

 4.11.
 You may not download, install, use the Software or purchase the subscription to the Software if the country in which you reside is an EU or U.S. embargoed country, or if you are a person to whom the shipment of the Software is prohibited under the export control laws, rules, regulations, restrictions and national security controls of the European Union, the United States, and other applicable foreign agencies.

 4.12.
 In the event of a violation, we reserve the right to suspend your account or limit your access to AdGuard Mail at our sole discretion.
-Such suspension or restriction may be implemented by AdGuard Mail immediately and without notice.
+Such suspension or restriction may be implemented by AdGuard Mail immediately and without notice, including on a temporary basis while we investigate suspected misuse of the application or the Services.
 If your Account has been suspended, you may contact us for further information.

 ## 5. Personal data and Privacy Policy